 - all parts are new

 - more light output

 - very stable ignition with solid spark

 - better starting, better fuel burning

-- no wear anymore on collector, points and govenor

-Assembly instructions for system 7338799AC
+Assembly instructions for systém 7209799DC and 7210799DC

 - If you can install and time a stock ignition and possess basic mechanical skills, you can install a VAPE!
 If you never have worked on your ignition, better have it done by someone who knows. - VAPE can not monitor the compliance to those instructions, nor the conditions and methods of installation, operation, usage and maintenance of the system.
 Improper installation may result in damage to property and possibly even bodily injury.
 Therefore we assume no responsibility for loss, damage or cost which result from, or are in any way related to, incorrect installation, improper operation, or incorrect use and maintenance.
 We reserve the right to make changes to the product, technical data or assembly and operating instructions without prior notice